Spectral Graph Filtering for Modality-Specific Representation Learning: Problem setting and related background

 \section{Problem setting and related background}

 Consider two data sets $X^A \in \mathbb{R}^{n \times \ell_A}$ and $X^B \in \mathbb{R}^{n \times \ell_B}$, where the rows of both matrices consist of paired observations from two different sensors or modalities that satisfy the double manifold assumption of \eqref{eq:double_manifold}.
 The columns of $X^A$ and $X^B$ contain the features measured by the sensors A and B, respectively.
-Our aim is to compute a low-dimensional representation that is associated with the distinctive (or differential) latent parameters $\psi^A$ and $\psi^B$.
-Our approach is graph-based.
-First, we build an undirected weighted graph for each modality,
+Our aim is to compute a low-dimensional representation that is only a function of the distinctive (or differential) latent parameters $\psi^A$ and $\psi^B$ and not the shared parameter $\theta$.